-Raman technology’s non-destructive nature and the fact that sample preparation is not required for testing, has made Raman spectroscopy a go-to technique for analysis in real world applications.
-Raman technology has already advanced into the development of portable Raman systems with lab grade performance.
+Raman technology’s non-destructive nature and the fact that sample preparation is not required for testing, have made Raman spectroscopy a go-to technique for analysis in real-world applications.
+Raman technology has already advanced into the development of portable Raman systems with lab-grade performance.

 For instance, in rapid identification of unidentified chemical compounds, raw material verification, quantitative analysis in mixtures and mixture identification, Raman has been extensively used by chemical companies, pharmaceuticals, and safety and security agents worldwide.

 Additionally, the peak intensity ratio between two Raman signature peaks can also offer practical data on material crystallinity, material structure disorder, and phase transition.